o1-labs-XT/mastermind-zkApp/README.md

 - After initialization, the Code Master calls the `createGame` method to start the game and set a secret combination for the Code Breaker to solve.

-- The Code Breaker then makes a guess by calling the `makeGuess` method with a valid combination as an argument.
+- The Code Breaker then makes a guess by calling the `makeGuess` method with a valid combination proof as an argument.

-- The offchain state needs to be settled by calling the `settle` method.
-This ensures the guess is accessible to the `giveClue` method, where it can be mapped to the corresponding clue.

-- The Code Master calls the `giveClue` method to provide a clue for the latest guess by submitting their secret combination and a salt value.
-This method ensures the integrity of the secret combination and updates the offchain state with a clue corresponding to the most recent guess.
+- To provide a clue for the latest guess, the Code Master calls the `giveClue` method and submits a `validClueProof` that verifies both the integrity of the secret (whose hash is stored on-chain) and the correctness of the clue.

-- The offchain state must again be settled to allow the Code Breaker to access the provided clue before submitting another guess.

 - The Code Breaker analyzes the clue and makes another meaningful guess.